IMAGING CORE

 Leadership team

-Arthur Toga, PhD., Co-Leader
+Arthur Toga, PhD., Leader

 Dr. Toga has a career-long record of funding and publication in the analysis, modeling and atlasing of images obtained from many species including humans.
 He has developed unique mathematical techniques for global and local warping of images, atlasing and multidimensional modeling as well as visualization of composite brain image sets.
 He directs several national and international collaborative studies that involve multisite acquisition of data, coordination of analysis, and dissemination of data and results.
 The USC Institute for Neuroimaging and Informatics (INI) and his laboratory coordinates neuroimage analysis and related informatics activities with national and international collaborators and, as such, is a worldwide resource by virtue of these distributive activities.
 Dr. Toga has experience and expertise in local and wide area computer networks, data transmission, storage and archiving as well as data compression and scientific visualization.
 He has developed a comprehensive supercomputing facility for brain mapping incorporating the latest technology in the analysis of structure and function of the brain in health and disease.